atchakounte/futebol-forum-app/README.md

 ## TODO

+- Create data layer using a database management system
 - The main page contains the title of the app, displays your username, and a Logout link.
 The Logout link transfers you back to the Login page.
 - On the left, there is a menu of the existing categories.
 If there are more categories than what fits on
 - pon selecting a category, the ”Select a Category to view its questions” area is replaced by